:max_bytes(150000):strip_icc()/Foot-Massagers-Group-Leticia-Almeida-photo-02-f6246a14ff004371bdfe9f8a438e0029.jpg)

 Requires counter-pressure, which limits relaxation

 Since there are no foot pockets, it’s a great option for anyone with particularly large feet or anyone prone to sweating when using heat settings.
-But because of this, our testers say the machine doesn’t hug your entire foot, which means you need to deliver a bit of counter-pressure to get a more thorough massage.
+But because of this, the machine doesn’t hug your entire foot, which means you need to deliver a bit of counter-pressure to get a more thorough massage.

 Price at time of publish: $67